gsmecher/minimax/README.md

   memory.
 On Xilinx, the asymmetric ports (16-bit instruction, 32-bit data) are reconciled using an asymmetric block RAM primitive.
 As a result, we don't have to worry about a 32-bit instruction split across two 32-bit words.

-Native instructions are selected for a balance of:

-* Small implementation cost.
-We use a 2-port register file, and 3-operand instructions require more ports (or more cycles and logic to share ports)

-* A reasonable performance baseline.
-Microcode traps require many clock cycles, so an impoverished "direct" instruction set hurts us in two ways:

-  1. by requiring more traps to microcode emulation, and
-  2. by making microcode itself longer, due to an impoverished instruction set.

-* Sufficiency.
-Some RV32I instructions can't be emulated using just RV32C and require RTL support.
-(For example: word/byte stores.)

-We end up with the following native instructions:

-* C.xxx (all RV32C, except shifts that aren't 0 or 1 bit)
-* LUI, AUIPC
-* ADDI/NOP, ANDI, ORI, XORI

 Why is this desirable?